telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/create-kendo-professional-project.md

 1. Click **File** > **New** > **Project**.
 2. Navigate to the Kendo UI ASP.NET MVC 5 project templates under **Telerik** > **Web**.

-The wizard detects all the installed versions of Telerik UI for ASP.NET MVC and lists them in the **Version** combobox.
+The wizard detects all the installed versions of Progress&reg; Telerik&reg; UI for ASP.NET MVC and lists them in the **Version** combobox.
 This enables you to select a version you want to apply to your project.

 **Figure 1.
 New Kendo UI Project Wizard**